 We are the lead participant in the Kawarthas Naturally Connected Collaborative which seeks to identify and prioritize the highest ecologically sensitive areas, enhance efficiency of conservation groups, landowners and resource operators in the region.
 This collaborative has established a vision that over 28% of the landscape is significant and worthy of some form of formal conservation.
 The implementation measures include private land stewardship, policy and land protection by agencies or organizations such as Kawartha Land Trust.

 As a key partner in delivering on the vision of the Kawarthas Naturally Connected Collaborative, our Land Securement Strategy sets out a vision for a protected system of significant natural lands that are both valued and cared for by people across the Kawartha region.

-Each of the properties is assessed by the KLT Land Securement Committee which is made up of professionals with experience and expertise in ecology, land use planning, appraisal, business and project management.
-And we have a goal to ensure public access to some of these that is compatible with the long term protection goals of these sites and features.
+Each of the properties is assessed by the KLT Land Securement Committee, which is made up of professionals with experience and expertise in ecology, land-use planning, appraisal, business and project management.
+And we have a goal to ensure public access to some properties that is compatible with the long-term protection goals of these sites and features.

 The following are the priority features in the Kawarthas that are the focus of KLT’s securement activities.

 - Unique topographical features (e.g., drumlins, eskers, hilltops)